-In summer or winter, spend carbon-free holidays at Les Gets, the resort that’s committed to green tourism.
-Ready for a challenge?
+In summer or winter, spend carbon-free holidays at Les Gets, the resort that’s committed to green tourism, with a wide choice of eco-friendly activities.

 During the summer

 A whole mixture of summer activities awaits you – walking, hiking, trail running, mountain-biking, cycling, Ebiking, lake-swimming at Lac des Ecoles, dog-hiking (with the dog attached to your waist), paragliding and much more.
 Why not make your golfing debut on a green that’s very… er… green!
 The 18-hole course at Les Gets is at the golfing forefront in environmental terms.
 Another must-try: a voice-guided relaxation session in the middle of nature.
 Or, for something totally different: nourish your inner child on a visit to the incredible museum of mechanical music.

 The list of eco-friendly activities is just as long in winter, with snowshoeing, Nordic skiing and ski-touring, as well as electric snowmobiles for children, fatbikes (mountain-bikes with huge tyres), yooners and dog-sleds!
 When it comes to downhill skiing, the resort’s ski-lift management company is the first in France to boast a power supply based entirely on renewable energy sources.
 Not only that, but skiers arriving at the resort by electric vehicle get 20% off a full-day Les Gets-Morzine lift pass.

 4. Embark on a magical journey through the forest